mslinn/sbt-ethereum-docs/docs/tutorial.md

 Please retype to confirm: ******************* [success] Total time: 17 s, completed Oct 27, 2017 6:53:43 AM
 ```
-Note that we now have an Ethereum address, `0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5`.
-(The address is not
+Note that we now have an Ethereum address.
+Mine is `0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5`, but if you
+are following along, your will be different.
+The address is not
 yet funded or worth anything, but if we mean to use it to manage value, it's a good idea to **back up your wallet
-files**. _**TODO:** a link to a page about the sbt-ethereum repository and the location of wallet files._)
+files**. _**TODO:** a link to a page about the sbt-ethereum repository and the location of wallet files._

 Once we have an address in `sbt-ethereum`'s keystore, we can work with it from any `sbt-ethereum` project.
 `sbt-ethereum` retains a persistent repository of information about addresses and smart contracts that is always